giacomo-ciro/diffusion-llms/README.md

 # diffusion-llms
 Making LLMs inference faster with diffusion.

+# Proposed Research
+DiffuGPT managed to adapt GPT-2, effectively converting a Autoregressive Language Model (ARM) to a Diffusion Language Model (DLM).
+However, they did not address the output length, making DiffuGPT only capable of generating output with fixed length.
+In this project, we aim to further train DiffuGPT, making it capable of variable length generation.

+First, we an approach similar to the one proposed in the Llada paper (training with custom dataset of answer + prompt + eos + pad tokens).

+Then, we test how confident our model is in predicting the eos token at the first step of the diffusino generation (to avoid computing all the pad token and save computations).

+Finally, we propose methods to improve the model capacity of predciting the eos token (e.g., by fine-tuning on propmt + msk + eos + msk) and evaluate the first-step eos prediction ability.

 ## Roadmap
 - [ ] train GPT2 without and with diffusion (+mask, +pad (`max_length(oww)-token)`)
 - [ ] check what training data DiffuGPT uses